Too Taboo…or just too Difficult – things you maybe shouldn’t joke aboutRobin Ince's Blog

 One friend who was depressed and had suicidal thoughts for weeks was persuaded against taking action when a friend said, “but you’d look so silly.”

-One of the most peculiar and haunting sounds I have heard was the scream of a mother as her teenage child through themselves in front of a train.
+One of the most peculiar and haunting sounds I have heard was the scream of a mother as her teenage child threw themselves in front of a train.
 I was on the train at the time so was not aware of the cause of this alien noise.
 Remarkably, the child’s leap was perfectly timed for him to land under the train and survive unscathed.
 Hopefully this drive that led to him leaping is no longer with him now.

 People on platforms say it is a selfish act, others tell me that it is a loss of self that leads to killing yourself.
 Some people are unable to imagine their worth or those who preferred a world with them rather than without.